Moogamouth/Unimedio/README.md

 # Unimedio
 Userscript that erases text on Duolingo listening exercises

-Currently only works with Hebrew.
+Currently only tested with Hebrew.